zaksabeast/PokemonRNGGuides/guides/xy/en/TID RNG Guide.md

 - Load BootNTR Selector, then the game
   - *If you are using an old 3ds+NTR Boot Selector 3, don't forget to `Enable Debugger` in NTR Menu by pressing `X+Y`*
 - Select game language.
-	 - The bot used later on can be used for this part by selecting "Mash A" option if setup early
 - Continue to play the game until this screen appears and pause (Start+Select)

 ![]()